bravedave/dvc/src/bravedave/dvc/views/docs/risorsa-old.md

   }
 ```

-refresh the browser at <http://localhost:8080/risorsa> it will create the table
+if you are running the app and refresh the browser at <http://localhost:8080/risorsa> it will create the table

 >Tip : <https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite> will allow you to open and view sqlite files
 ><img src="risorsa-sqlite.jpg" class="img img-fluid">